-Level II Prerequisites: CST 225, CNT 206 or CIS 117, minimum grade "C"
+Level I Prerequisites:Academic Reading and Writing Levels of 6Level II Prerequisites:CST 225, CNT 206 or CIS 117, minimum grade "C"45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours

 This course is designed to give students a strong foundation in installing, configuring and administering Windows client operating systems.
 Topics covered include configuring file systems, security, networking protocols and network printing.
 Performance tuning and troubleshooting will be taught, with an emphasis on the boot process and application support.
 A basic understanding of Windows operating systems and networking principles is required.
 The title of this course was previously Administering Microsoft Windows XP Professional.